 Hussain’s You Get Me?

-series debut in the UK at Autograph ABP, London in 2017, curated by Mark Sealy, it reached a national audience in excess of 2m through print, online coverage, TV, and radio with prominent featured articles The Guardian, The Economist, The Independent, Vanity Fair, New York Time, Metro, Buzzfeed, Dazed and Confused to name a few.
+series debuted in the UK at Autograph ABP, London in 2017, curated by Mark Sealy, it reached a national audience in excess of 2m through print, online coverage, TV, and radio with prominent featured articles The Guardian, The Economist, The Independent, Vanity Fair, New York Time, Metro, Buzzfeed, Dazed and Confused, to name a few.

 download in PDF